raipc/atsd-jdbc/README.md

 ## SQL Warnings

-The database may return SQL warnings, as opposed to raising a non-recoverable error, in case of an unknown tag or tag value.
+The database can return SQL warnings, as opposed to raising a non-recoverable error, in case of an unknown tag or tag value.

 To retrieve SQL warnings, invoke the `resultSet.getWarnings()` method: